compose-spec/compose-spec/14-include.md

       - included-service # defined by another_domain
 ```

-In this illustration example, when loading compose file, both `../commons/compose.yaml` and
+In the above example, both `../commons/compose.yaml` and
-`../another_domain/compose.yaml` are loaded as individual compose projects.
+`../another_domain/compose.yaml` are loaded as individual Compose projects.
 Relative paths
-in compose files being refered by `include` are resolved relative to their own compose
+in Compose files being referred by `include` are resolved relative to their own Compose
-file path, not based on local project directory.
-Variables are interpolated using values set in
+file path, not based on the local project's directory.
+Variables are interpolated using values set in the optional
-`.env` optional file in same folder, and can be overriden by local project environment.
+`.env` file in same folder, and is overridden by the local project's environment.

-### long syntax
+### Long syntax

-Long syntax offer fine-grain control over the sub-project parsing:
+The long syntax offers more control over the sub-project parsing:

 ```yaml
 include: